MPIIComputationalEpigenetics/WSHScripts/simulation/README.md

 	Simulates DNA methylation erosion by stochastically introducing methylated or non methylated CpGs (by a random parameter **alpha**) in a defined region.
 This region is then replicated **gamma** times to simulate stochasticity of selecting reads for sequencing.
 All those parameters, whether the region is a negative control or not, and the location of the THR is stored in the folder.

+* create_negative_example.R

+	Simulates a negative example, in which no within-sample heterogeneity is present.
+A single cell type is simulated containing a methylated and an unmethylated region (for positive example) or that is consistently methylated throughout the complete region.

 * create_coverage.R

 	Simluates dependecies of the ISH scores on different coverage data sets.